 A questionnaire (Q1) about farming techniques, investments, production value and volume will be sent to all aquaculture farms.
 The questionnaire will give additional information that makes it possible to cluster farming units to enterprises in cases when several farming units are equal to one fiscal enterprise.
 It will also make it possible to compare information on value of aquaculture production with declared income from income tax declarations.
-These comparisons are needed to be able to classify the aquaculture farming as main activity of the enterprise or not.
-Questionnaire 2 is used for make estimations on costs not included in tax declaration.
+These comparisons are needed to be able to classify the aquaculture farming as main acitivity of the enterprise or not.
+Questionnaire 2 is used for make estimations on costs and social and environmental variables not included in tax declaration or other official databases.
 Respondents result will be assigned to proper segment by Statistical Sweden for producing a cost allocation key by using means from each segments.